IsaacAlves7/instagram-clone/README.md

-# instagram-website-clone
+#  📸 Instagram Website Clone 🤳
-It's a clone of the Instagram website using HTML5 and CSS3. 📸
+It's a clone of the Instagram website using HTML5 and CSS3.